 St. Louis merger group: Plan would save millions in taxes

 Better Together released its fiscal analysis Wednesday.
-It estimates the merger would save taxpayers $250 million per year by 2026 and more than $1 billion in the 10th year through streamlining government, taking advantage of economies of scale and eliminating duplication.
+It says the merger would save taxpayers $250 million per year by 2026 and more than $1 billion in the 10th year by streamlining government, taking advantage of economies of scale and eliminating duplication.